ringlej/ptxdist/doc/daily_work.rst

 Running an Application made for a different Architecture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PTXdist creates a fully working root filesystem with all runtime
+PTXdist creates a fully working root filesystem with all run-time
 components in ``root/``.
 Lets assume we made a PTXdist based project for
 a CPU.
 Part of this project is our application ``myapp`` we are
 currently working on.
 PTXdist builds the root filesystem and also